kayegarret/Phonograph/README.md

 ## Implementation
 `PhonographController` does the bulk lifting and is how you interface with the overall phonograph player and is implemented as a container view controller which follows the singleton patern.
 Access to the singleton is as such: `PhonographController.shared`.
 In order to play, display, and interact with a record it must be enqueued on the `PhonographController`.
 The source code for the implementation in this project, as a demo, can be found in the `ViewController.swift` file inside of `viewDidLoad`.

-> Note: If you fancy creating multiple instances of `PhonographController` you will need to remove the `shared` instance which is defined in the `PhonographController` class and remove the `privacy` access level off the initializer for `PhonographController`.
+> Note: If you fancy creating multiple instances of `PhonographController` you will want to remove the `shared` instance which is defined in the `PhonographController` class and need to remove the `privacy` access level off the initializer for `PhonographController`.

 ## Inteface
 Listed below are all of the methods that can be used to interact with the `PhonographController` object: